A spinning top candlestick , like any other candlestick patterns, does not give us a trading signal for entering or exiting.

 One should place a stop loss above or below the high/low of the spinning top when trading with it.

-Traders should use other strategies or indicators to confirm the signal given by the spinning tops.
+Traders should use other strategies or indicators to confirm the signal given by the spinning top candlestick.

 You can also use technical scans to filter out stocks for trading next day by using StockEdge App.

-Did you find this candlestick pattern useful?
+Did you find spinning top candlestick pattern useful?
 Tell us by commenting below.